Asaayu/Arma-Spotify-Player/README.md

 **To remove this applications access to your Spotify account visit your [Spotify account apps page](https://www.spotify.com/us/account/apps/) and click *REMOVE ACCESS*  beside the "Asaayu's Arma Spotify Player" application**

 This mod uses Bootstrap icons, licensed under the MIT license.
 Go to the [Bootstrap Icon Repository](https://github.com/twbs/icons/blob/main/LICENSE.md) to view the license.

+ALL COPIES OF THIS SOFTWARE MUST CONTAIN THIS README, THE LICENSE, SOFTWARE END-USER LICENSE AGREEMENT, AND PRIVACY POLICEY.